kenmoini/homelab/containers-as-a-service/README.md

 ## Defined Container Services

+- DNS Core
+- PiHole Ad Blocker DNS Servers

 ### DNS Core Services via GoZones

 GoZones takes DNS Zones defined as YAML and converts it into BIND compliant configuration and zone files.
 There's a container that will process the conversion and then launch a BIND daemon all-in-one.

 There are two CaaS deployments defined `dns-core-1` and `dns-core-2` to provide two DNS Servers at the IP addresses `192.168.42.{9,10}`

+### DNS Ad Blocking with PiHole

+PiHole provides an easy DNS-based network ad-blocker and a great dashboard.
+In my lab it's used as the primary DNS servers and then forwards to my DNS Core servers.

+There are two CaaS deployments defined as `dns-pihole-1` and `dns-pihole-2` to provide Ad blocking DNS servers at the IP addresses `192.168.42.{11,12}`

 ## Initial Setup